solana-labs/solana/docs/src/proposals/transactions-v2.md

 #### Metadata changes

-Each account accessed via a mapping should be stored in the transaction metadata for quick reference.
+Each account accessed via an address map should be stored in the transaction metadata for quick reference.
 This will avoid the need for clients to make multiple RPC round trips to fetch all accounts referenced in a v2 transaction.
 It will also make it easier to use the ledger tool to analyze account access patterns.

 #### RPC changes